Purdue-ECE634/project-2-vector-quantization-and-discrete-cosine-transform-adnan-hossain/README.md

 # Project 2: Vector Quantization and Discrete Cosine Transform

+## Go to the end of this document to get information on how to run the code

 In this project, we will implement two lossy compression methods for image using vector quantization and transform coding.
 Write a clear detailed report of your findings.

-Go to the end of this document to get information on how to run the code

 NOTE: Submit your program source code on GitHub Classroom, and a project report on Gradescope.